-At first you will have frequent follow up visits so the liver transplant team can make sure you are healing properly as well as to secure your ongoing improvement.
-Initially you will be seen 1 to 2 times a week and then as per your transplant team.
-It is very important that you come to all your follow up appointments as instructed.
+At first, you will have frequent follow-up visits so the liver transplant team can make sure you are healing properly as well as to monitor your ongoing improvement.
+Initially, you will be seen 1 to 2 times a week and then as per your transplant team.
+It is very important that you come to all your follow-up appointments as instructed.

-- Visit with transplant surgeon or transplant hepatologist
+- Consult with transplant surgeon or transplant hepatologist

 This allows the liver transplant team to diagnose and treat any problems right away, to make sure that: